Pasu4/animdustry/README.md

 ## Custom Units

 Unit scripts describe how a unit is drawn and how it interacts with the game.
-To define a unit, first place a JSON file with the same name as your unit in the `units` folder.
+To define a unit, first place a JSON or Hjson file with the same name as your unit in the `units` folder.
 Its contents should look like this:

 ```json
 {